We’d like to shed some light on the 7 stages of Alzheimer’s disease.

-The goal is to help you better understand what people with Alzheimer’s disease are capable of doing or not doing at each of the seven stages of the disease, and thus better identify the resources and care necessary for their well-being.
+The aim is to help you better understand what people with Alzheimer’s are able to do, or not do, at each of the 7 stages of the disease, and thus better identify the resources and care needed to ensure their well-being.

-There is a Global Deterioration Scale (GDS), developed by Dr. Barry Reisberg, which provides caregivers and healthcare professionals with an overview of the different stages of cognitive function in those suffering from degenerative dementia such as Alzheimer’s disease.
+There is a Global Deterioration Scale (GDS), developed by Dr Barry Reisberg, which provides caregivers and nursing staff with an overview of the different stages of cognitive function in those suffering from degenerative dementia such as Alzheimer’s disease.

-Dr. Reisberg’s scale is divided into seven stages of Alzheimer’s disease; stages 1 to 3 are the pre-dementia stages, while stages 4 to 7 are the dementia stages themselves.
+Dr. Reisberg’s scale is divided into 7 stages of Alzheimer’s disease; stages 1 to 3 are the pre-dementia stages, while stages 4 to 7 are the actual dementia stages.

-It is important for families of people with Alzheimer’s disease, as well as caregivers and healthcare professionals, to understand that at the onset of stage 5, the patient can no longer survive without assistance.
+It’s important for the families of people with Alzheimer’s, as well as their caregivers and nursing staff, to know that at the beginning of stage 5, the patient can no longer survive without assistance.

-Each stage is described with a short title, followed by a brief list of characteristics for that stage.
-Caregivers and healthcare professionals can thus get a rough idea of a person’s condition in the disease process by observing their behavioral characteristics.
+Each stage is described with an abbreviated title, followed by a brief list of characteristics for that stage.
+Caregivers and nursing staff can thus get a rough idea of a person’s state in the disease process by observing their behavioral characteristics.

 The 7 stages of Alzheimer’s disease

-Having Alzheimer’s disease means, first and foremost, experiencing memory problems that are severe enough to impact daily life.
+To have Alzheimer’s disease is first and foremost to have memory problems severe enough to have an impact on daily life.

-This does not happen overnight, so it is important to note the frequency and intensity of symptoms or disorders.
-There is a difference between a minor occasional problem and a problem or disorder whose frequency and intensity are steadily increasing.
+It doesn’t happen overnight, so it’s important to note the frequency and intensity of symptoms or disorders.
+There’s a difference between a small, occasional problem and a problem or disorder whose frequency and intensity increase steadily.

 Stage 1 – No cognitive decline

-Normally, there are no complaints of memory impairment at this stage on the part of the patient, nor is there any obvious memory loss during the clinical interview with the patient.
+Normally, there are no complaints of memory deficit at this stage on the part of the patient; nor is there any memory loss evident during the clinical interview with the patient.

 Stage 2 – Very mild cognitive decline (age-related memory impairment)

-Some subjective complaints of memory loss appear, with patients most often concerned about the following situations:
+Some subjective complaints of memory loss appear, with the patient most often concerned about the following situations:

-● forgetting where familiar objects have been placed
+● forget where familiar objects have been placed

-However, no objective evidence of memory impairment will be found during a clinical interview.
-Nor will any objective memory impairment be detected, either at work or in social situations.
-No symptoms of dementia are detected during medical examinations or by friends, family, or colleagues.
+On the other hand, no objective evidence of memory deficit will be found in a clinical interview.
+Nor will objective memory deficits be detected, either at work or in social situations.
+No symptoms of dementia are detected in medical examinations or by friends, family or colleagues.

-This is a normal decline in memory associated with aging, which may cause some concern but is not alarming.
+This is a normal decline in memory, linked to aging, which may give rise to a corresponding, but not alarming, concern.

 Stage 3 – Moderate cognitive decline (mild cognitive impairment)

-While in the previous stage, old age and Alzheimer’s disease could both be the cause of the symptoms, here we are seeing the first clear signs of mental decline, although this is still a moderate stage of cognitive decline.
+Whereas in the previous stage, both old age and Alzheimer’s disease may have been responsible for the symptoms, here we are witnessing the first clear deficits in mental faculties, albeit still at a moderate stage of cognitive decline.

 It is now possible to observe manifestations in the following situations:

-● The patient may become lost when moving around in an unfamiliar place.
+● the patient may get lost when moving in unfamiliar surroundings

-● coworkers may notice a decline in the patient’s performance, particularly in the execution of complex tasks
+● co-workers may notice a decline in the patient’s performance, particularly when carrying out complex tasks

-● Forgetting and searching for words and names become apparent to loved ones.
+● forgetting and searching for words and names become obvious to loved ones

-● The patient may have difficulty remembering names when introduced to new people.
+● the patient may have difficulty remembering names when being introduced to new people

-● the patient begins to lose or misplace valuable items
+● the patient begins to lose or misplace valuables

-● Concentration deficits may be evident during a clinical examination by a professional.
+● the concentration deficit may be evident on clinical examination by a professional.

-Objective evidence of memory impairment can now be obtained following an intensive interview.
-Denial begins to manifest itself in the patient, very often accompanied by mild anxiety.
+We can now obtain objective proof of the memory deficit following an intensive interview.
+Denial begins to set in, often accompanied by mild anxiety.

-It is usually at stage 3 of Alzheimer’s disease that the family, alerted to the situation, will request or suggest a medical diagnosis, which could result in a prescription for medication accompanied by cognitive therapy and sometimes psychological follow-up.
+It’s usually at stage 3 of Alzheimer’s disease that the family, alerted, will request or suggest a medical diagnosis, which could lead to a prescription for medication accompanied by cognitive therapy and sometimes psychological follow-up.

 Stage 4 – Moderate cognitive decline (mild dementia)

-● significant decline in knowledge of recent events and current affairs
+● greatly reduced knowledge of recent events and current affairs

-● lack of memory of one’s personal history, one’s past
+● deficit in memory of personal history, past

 ● difficulty concentrating during serial subtraction tests